Product Docs

 Without passing a tag or a digest, the reference to the Git image will pull down the default tag, which is :latest.

 You can also add a relevant tag that you have access to.
 In the case of the Git image, you can pull the :latest-glibc tag for the Git image.
-Note that not all tags are available in the public catalog.
+Note that not all tags are available for public images.

 docker pull cgr.dev/chainguard/git:latest-glibc